Myanmar has set November 8 as the date for a landmark general election

 A quarter of the 664 parliamentary seats are reserved for the military, giving them outsized and “undemocratic” influence on the shape of next government, and the power to veto any changes to the junta-era constitution, says Zaw.

-MPs recently voted down a proposal to remove the military’s veto power on constitutional amendments.
+Last month, MPs voted down a proposal to remove the military’s veto power on constitutional amendments.

 Under current arrangements, changes to the constitution require more than 75% of both houses of parliament before the motion is put to a national referendum, giving the military, holding a quarter of parliamentary seats, an effective veto over any changes.

-“I think we have to look at post-election,” Zaw said.
+“I think we have to look at post-election, he said.
+“There will be intense political negotiation among parties.

 “The country (could) face indefinite political stalemate.”